-Jennifer’s portfolio of projects, amongst others, includes DFID’s Strengthening Transparency, Accountability and Responsiveness initiative (STAR Ghana ll), a voice and empowerment programme that supports civil society to achieve increased accountability and responsiveness of the state to the citizens, the flagship £25m DFID What Works to Prevent Violence Against Women and Girls Programme, UNICEF’s Gender-Based Violence in Emergencies AoR Helpdesk, a technical advice and learning service for UNICEF global and the groundbreaking £36m DFID-funded Disability Inclusive Development Programme, a six-year cutting-edge innovation and scale-up programme to find out what works, for whom, when and why and to deliver tangible outcomes to improve the lives of people with disabilities in a number of developing countries.
-Other client partnerships include The World Bank, Bill and Melinda Gates Foundation, UN Women, and the Foreign & Commonwealth Office (FCO).
+Jennifer’s past portfolio of projects includes setting up and delivering the Disability Inclusion Helpdesk, a research and advice service for DFID and other UK government departments on disability inclusion in policy and programming, DFID’s Strengthening Transparency, Accountability and Responsiveness initiative (STAR Ghana ll), a voice and empowerment programme that supports civil society to achieve increased accountability and responsiveness of the state to the citizens, Implementation and Analysis in Action of Accountability Programme (IAAAP), a £12m DFID funded adaptive intervention that probes ‘what works’ for strengthened accountability in Somalia, the flagship £25m DFID What Works to Prevent Violence Against Women and Girls Programme and UNICEF’s Gender-Based Violence in Emergencies Helpdesk, a technical advice and learning service for UNICEF global.
+Other client partnerships include The World Bank, UN Women, and the Foreign & Commonwealth Office (FCO).

 Jennifer brings cross-sectoral and multidisciplinary experience having worked in the public, private and non-profit sectors in the fields of public health and international development.
-She brings experience in women’s empowerment, water, sanitation and hygiene (WASH), child protection and grassroots community development in Nepal, UK and Canada.
+She brings experience in gender equality and social inclusion, women’s economic empowerment, child protection and grassroots community development in Nepal, UK and Canada.

-Jennifer holds a BA in Political Science and International Development with a concentration in Economic Development and Livelihoods from McGill University in Canada and an MSc in Development Studies with a concentration in aid effectiveness from The School of Oriental and African Studies (SOAS), University of London.
+Jennifer holds a BA in Political Science and International Development with a concentration in Economic Development and Living Standards from McGill University in Canada and an MSc in Development Studies from The School of Oriental and African Studies, University of London.

-She is an avid traveller, sports enthusiast, foodie and lover of live music.
+She is an avid traveller, sports enthusiast and foodie.